darkstne/website/pages/staff.md

 </div>
 </center>

 Developers are the staff members who are proficient in multiple programming languages or command-line events.
 They are responsible to create, execute and maintain these custom projects.
+In general, they oversee:
+* Sever software and digital processes
+* Compliance and version compatability
+* DNS and domain infrastructure
 <br>
 <a class="button button--secondary button--rounded button--lg" style="margin-top: 1rem; margin-bottom: 1rem; background-color: #652d90;" href="{{ site.baseurl }}/hc/content-moderation#developer">Learn more about Developers</a>